Selenium is a trace mineral found naturally in the soil that also appears in certain high-selenium foods, and there are even small amounts in water.

 It appears that both low and high sperm selenium concentrations are reported to have a negative influence on the number of sperm, therefore aiming to meet the recommendation but not to far exceed it is important for fertility.

-Some studies also show that selenium may even reduce the risk of miscarriage, however at this point more research has been dedicated to infertility in men than in women when it comes to selenium supplementation.
-(13)
+Some studies also show that selenium may even reduce the risk of miscarriage, but at this point more research has been dedicated to infertility in men than in women when it comes to selenium supplementation.
+(7)

-It is important to note that if you already consume proper amounts of selenium from a healthy diet, consuming more selenium may not be beneficial and high doses reaching 400 mcg can even be harmful.
+It is important to note that if you already consume proper amounts of selenium from a healthy diet, consuming more selenium may not be beneficial, and high doses reaching 400 micrograms can even be harmful.

-According to studies, additional selenium intake may benefit people with a low status, but at the same time those with adequate-to-high statuses of selenium in their body might be affected adversely, experience toxicity, and should not take selenium supplements purposefully for this reason.
-(4)
+According to studies, additional selenium intake may benefit people with a low status, but at the same time those with adequate to high statuses of selenium in their bodies might be affected adversely, experience toxicity and should not take selenium supplements purposefully for this reason.
+(8)

 - Children 1–3: 20 micrograms/day